History of Margate: Railways

 The railway came to Margate via two separate companies.
 The South Eastern Railway (SER) was the first to reach the town when its branch line from the main line at Ashford, having opened to Ramsgate on 13 April 1846, was continued to a station called Margate Sands on 1 December the same year.
 It was not direct, however: trains had to reverse from the terminus at Ramsgate to reach Margate.
 In spite of that, crowds of people added to the already high numbers coming by sea.
 The SER had the rail monopoly until 5 October 1863, the London, Chatham and Dover Railway completed its North Kent coast line and opened a station at Margate West.
 Once the Southern Railway had been formed, in 1923, there was a major rationalisation of the Isle of Thanet railways: the old route from Ramsgate was closed completely and a new railway connection, looping round the Isle of Thanet, meant that trains could pass through the town from either direction.
 Margate West (renamed simply Margate) Station became the only railway station in the town.
-The Railway is now run by Southeastern Trains, which is connected to the Govia group which also runs the South Central lines.
+The Railway is now run by Southeastern.